Transition (Discharge) Planning

 A discharge readiness planning tool can be accessed from within the Rapid Rounds List (double-click on the Readiness column "traffic light" symbol), Rapid Rounds Report (click on the "discharge readiness" section text) or sidebar transition planning tools (again, click on the "discharge readiness" section text).

 A popup tool facilitates simultaneous management of multidisciplinary indicators of discharge readiness, expected discharge date (EDD), discharge destination and the level of care.
+It also provides a space where teams can record discharge planning notes which can be iteratively updated in a wiki-like fashion.

 Transition Planning Sidebars